DrChooper/SCIE4002/prac2_phylogeny.md

 IQ-TREE produces multiple tree files.
 Here are the key differences:

 - `*.treefile`: This is the best maximum likelihood (ML) tree.
-It is the single most likely tree based on your data and model.
+It is the single most likely tree based on your data and model.(has not support values)
 - `*.contree`: This is the consensus tree from the bootstrap replicates.
 It shows only the relationships supported by a majority (e.g. 95%) of bootstrap trees.

 Summary:
 - Use the `.treefile` for downstream analysis or further inference.
 - Use the `.contree` for visualisation and reporting with support values.

-Use the treefile and replace IDs as previously and look at it in iTOL.
+Use the consensus treefile and replace IDs as previously and look at it in iTOL.

 ```bash
 tree="xxx"